DrChanel/hello-world/README.md

 # hello-world
-This is my first bot i want to start a poll
+This is my first bot i want to start a poll and i want it the best way